 Submissions

-All documents presented to the WG, TG, SC, or SG should be on the document server prior to presentation unless the group votes to allow the presentation.
+All documents presented to the WG, TG, SC, TAG, or SG should be on the document server prior to presentation unless the group votes to allow the presentation.

 File naming conventions

 The file name shall be as shown in Table 1 below.
 An example of a good filename that conforms to the naming convention is 15-10-0652-00-0000-Motion-to-form-a-study-group.ppt.